EDIorg/data-package-best-practices/README.md

 - how to interpret congruence checker messages (ECC)
 - broader topics, e.g.,
   - handling bibliographic resouces
-  - finding and using of all-in-one solutions such as DEIMS, GCE-toolbox
+  - finding and using all-in-one solutions such as DEIMS, GCE-toolbox
   - back-end databases such as LTER-metabase